-At one point or another; all of us have probably heard something to the effect that using a tripod is the best way of getting clear sharp photos.
-While this may be true, many of us get intimidated by the idea of dragging a 10 pound accessory along with us.
-This is especially true if you are talking about nature photography and you may be hiking 3 to 5 miles to get to the destination you want to take photos at.
+At one point or another all of us have probably heard something to the effect that using a tripod is the best way of getting clear, sharp photos.
+While this may be true, many of us get intimidated by the idea of dragging around a 10 pound accessory.
+This is especially true if you are talking about nature photography and you may be hiking several miles to get to your destination.

 The whole point of using a tripod is to offer your camera extra support.
 Some people hold their camera in their hands with their elbows out to the side.
-This offers absolutely no support and is the reason why a surprising number of other wise descent photos end up in the “Opps, that didn’t turn out like I expected” pile.
+This offers absolutely no support and is the reason why a surprising number of otherwise decent photos end up in the “Oops, that didn’t turn out like I expected” pile.

-Second photo tip – learn how and when to breath.
-If you happen to be hiking or climbing in an area that is really steep and you are running short of breathe that is NOT a good time to take a photo.
+Learn how and when to breathe.
+If you happen to be hiking or climbing in an area that is really steep and you are running short of breath that is NOT a good time to take a photo.
 Learn from hunters who have been doing this for a long time.
-Visualize your subject, inhale, hold your breath, slowly pull the trigger (or push the shutter), then slowly exhale.
+Visualize your subject, inhale, hold your breath, slowly press the shutter button, then slowly exhale.

-Third photo tip – when walking, try a monopod for extra support.
-A monopod (for obvious reasons) is usually 1/3rd the weight of a tripod.
+When walking, try a monopod for extra support.
+A monopod (for obvious reasons) is usually a third the weight of a tripod.
 A monopod allows you to brace your camera against a solid surface.
-In fact, when used as a walking stick, it also allows you to brace yourself against a solid surface as well.
+In fact, when used as a walking stick, it also allows you to brace yourself against a solid surface.

-Fourth photo tip – use a bean bag for extra support.
-Many people try to use a branch, rock or even the hood of a car for extra support.
+Use a bean bag for extra support.
+Many people try to use a branch, rock, or even the hood of a car for extra support.
 The problem with that is, in most cases the surface is still not flat, and so your camera may rock or shift while taking the photo.
 A bean bag just slightly bigger than your camera body will help mold the camera to the surface you are trying to lean against.

-Sixth photo tip – use a tripod anyway.
+Or, use a tripod anyway.
 You don’t have to use a tripod that will support a big 4×5 camera with a bellows.
 Light weight tripods are available at very reasonable prices.
-Some times, photographers avoid these because they are too light weight and may become unstable in the wind.
-The solution is simple; A) take your string and tie a rock to the middle column of your tripod or B) use your camera bag to weight it down.
-This has the same effect as using a heavier duty tripod, plus it weighs less and cost less to begin with.
+Sometimes, photographers avoid these because they are too light weight and may become unstable in the wind.
+The solution is simple: take your string and tie a rock to the middle column of your tripod, or use your camera bag to weight it down.
+This has the same effect as using a heavier duty tripod, plus it weighs less and costs less to begin with.

-Instead of singing, “Opps, I did it again” when it comes to your blurry photos; use these photo tips to start singing “We will ROCK you” about your award winning photographs.
+Instead of singing, “Oops, I did it again” when it comes to your blurry photos, use these photo tips to start singing “We will ROCK you” about your award winning photographs.